 In addition to providing proof of publication quality, having journals indexed in the DOAJ can significantly help expand their reach.
 With 19,000+ journal members, over 1.2 million monthly visitors, and a continually updating stream of freely available journal metadata, which many scholarly search engines and discovery services ingest, the DOAJ is a powerful platform for journal awareness.
 In fact, as stated on their indexing benefits page, “levels of traffic to a journal website typically increase threefold after inclusion in DOAJ.”

 DOAJ indexing is also increasingly becoming a core OA publishing standard.
-For example, Plan S requires journals taking its fully-OA publishing compliance route to attain DOAJ indexing.
+For example, Plan S requires journals taking its fully OA publishing compliance route to attain DOAJ indexing (we overview all Plan S criteria/recommendations and how Scholastica users can fulfill them in an easy-to-read table here).
 Many OA publishing organizations also use DOAJ indexing as part of their admittance criteria, including the Open Access Scholarly Publishers Association (OASPA), which now requires publisher members with journals to have at least one title indexed in the DOAJ.

 So, there are many good reasons to apply to this index!
 If you’re jumpstarting indexing for a new OA journal, we highly recommend starting with the DOAJ.